 I recently wrote a post discussing the importance of having a system for getting online reviews.
 In one section, I broke down different review sites and which ones are most important to ask for reviews on.
 The top two, in my opinion, are Google+ Local and Yelp.

 While there are other sites, such as Avvo, that are relevant for the legal industry, Yelp and Google both play important roles in the local search ecosystem and should be prioritized in your efforts.
 The importance of getting reviews on your Google profile should be obvious as it impacts your local visibility in search.
-Yelp’s importance got a boost with the release of Apple’s iOS 6 and integration of Yelp into Apple Maps.
+Yelp's importance got a boost with the release of Apple's iOS 6 and the integration of Yelp into Apple Maps.